Skip to main content

 The parentId field places an entity under a parent in the governance hierarchy.
 The check endpoint evaluates every budget in the chain from the target entity to the root — a request is only granted when all budgets along the path allow it.

-parentId is tri-state: omitting it leaves the current parent unchanged (new nodes default to root); null detaches the entity to root; a refId sets or changes the parent.
+parentId is tri-state: omitting it leaves the current parent unchanged (new nodes default to root); null detaches the entity to root; an entity ID sets or changes the parent.
 Reparenting is only allowed for leaf nodes — a node with children cannot be moved.

 Dimension-scoped sub-budgets